 Students must have completed a relevant undergraduate degree (such as health sciences or science with some human science subjects, such as physiology and anatomy) with a B average (GPA 5) or higher.
 Eligible applicants will also be required to attend a selection interview.
-English language proficiency and Fitness to Practise requirements also apply.
-Semester 1 NURSING 787 Fundamentals of Nursing Care (30 points) and 224 clinical hours NURSING 742 Biological Science for Practice (30 points) Semester 2 NURSPRAC 721 Integrative Nursing Practice (45 points) and 320 clinical hours MAORIHTH 701 Foundations of Māori Health (15 points) Semester 3 NURSING 780 Mental Health and Addiction Nursing (30 points) and 240 clinical hours NURSING 746 Evidence-based Practice and Implementation (30 points) Semester 4 NURSPRAC 722 Transition to Professional Nursing Practice (30 points) and 360 clinical hours NURSING 789 Research Project (30 points) Doctoral study There are many reasons that you might consider doing a doctoral degree.
+English language proficiency and fitness to practise requirements also apply.
+Contact postgradnursing@auckland.ac.nz Please contact the School of Nursing to discuss your masters plan before applying for the programme.
+Semester 1 NURSING 787 Fundamentals of Nursing Care (30 points) and 224 clinical hours NURSING 742 Biological Science for Practice (30 points) Semester 2 NURSPRAC 721 Integrative Nursing Practice (45 points) and 320 clinical hours MAORIHTH 701 Foundations of Māori Health (15 points) Semester 3 NURSING 780 Mental Health and Addiction Nursing (30 points) and 240 clinical hours NURSING 746 Evidence-based Practice and Implementation (30 points) Semester 4 NURSPRAC 722 Transition to Professional Nursing Practice (30 points) and 360 clinical hours NURSING 789 Research Project (30 points) Below: John Tuoro (Ngāpuhi, Te Arawa), Professor Terryann Clark (Ngāpuhi) and Whaea Erana Poulsen (Ngāpuhi Nui Tonu, Ngãi Tũhoe, Tainui, Ngãti Porou) on the day of Terryann's Inaugral Professorial Lecture.

+Doctoral study

+There are many reasons that you might consider doing a doctoral degree.
 Ultimately, doing so means you will have expert-level knowledge in your chosen field and gives you the highest level of degree you can achieve.
 Doctoral study will allow you to undertake in-depth research and exploration in your chosen area.

-A doctoral degree can broaden career opportunities; help you undertake rigorous research; develop your critical thinking skills; sharpen your writing abilities; develop your confidence and ability to advocate for change; develop a research platform; foster national and international collaboration within your area of expertise and help you learn new skills, knowledge, problem-solving and stamina to pursue your aspirations.
-Doctor of Health Sciences (DHSc, 360 points) Entry requirements:
+A doctoral degree can broaden career opportunities, develop your critical thinking skills and sharpen your writing abilities.
+It can develop your confidence and ability to advocate for change, foster national and international collaboration within your area of expertise and help you learn new skills to pursue your aspirations.

+Doctor of Health Sciences

+(DHSc, 360 points)

+Entry requirements:

 The entry criteria for the DHSc are extensive.
-Please see the University Calendar for the full and most up-to-date regulations, which include a B+ (GPA 6) average in the student's most recent attempt at a relevant qualification, i.e. BNHons, master's in a relevant subject area.
+Please see the University Calendar for the full and most up-to-date regulations, which include a B+ (GPA 6) average in the student's most recent attempt at a relevant qualification, i.e. BNHons, masters in a relevant subject area.
 Structure/content:

 This named doctorate will provide experienced health professionals and leaders working in diverse roles within the health sector with a pathway to a research-based higher degree.
 Students will address contemporary issues challenging the health sector, influencing local, national and potentially international health policy and practice.
 The DHSc comprises a combination of taught courses (120 points) and a thesis (240 points) which will develop candidates' professional understanding and expertise in leadership, research implementation, evaluation and professional practice.
-The DHSc programme is designed for health professionals and senior leaders in healthcare in Aotearoa-New Zealand who want to continue working while they study.
+The DHSc programme is designed for health professionals and senior leaders in healthcare in Aotearoa, New Zealand who want to continue working while they study.
 Doctor of Philosophy (PhD, 360 points) Entry requirements:

 The entry criteria for the PhD are extensive.
-Please see the University Calendar for the full and most up-to-date regulations, which include a B+ (GPA 6) average in the student's most recent attempt at a relevant qualification, i.e. BNHons, a master's degree in a relevant subject area.
+Please see the University Calendar for the full and most up-to-date regulations, which include a B+ (GPA 6) average in the student's most recent attempt at a relevant qualification, i.e. BNHons, a masters degree in a relevant subject area.
 Structure/content: